mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Low PasLow Passage: sage: A low passenger is frozen in a cryoberth and carried as cargo.
-There is some danger to the passenger – a Medic check is required upon opening the capsule, applying the passenger’s Endurance DM to the check.
+There is some danger to the passenger – a Medic check is required upon opening the capsule, applying the passenger's Endurance DM to the check.
 If failed, the passenger does not survive.
 Low passage costs includes a 10 kg baggage allowance; many commercial cryoberth units have a built-in baggage compartment.
-It is customary for the ship’s captain to contribute 10 credits from every low passage towards a lottery in which each low passenger randomly guesses how many will survive the trip.
+It is customary for the ship's captain to contribute 10 credits from every low passage towards a lottery in which each low passenger randomly guesses how many will survive the trip.
 If the winner is among the dead, the captain collects the prize.
-This lottery is administered by the ship’s steward.
+This lottery is administered by the ship's steward.

 The price of passage varies depending on how far you want to go: